enspiral/handbook/guides/newcomers.md

 ## The power in social capital

 With the removal of the member / contributor divide in mid-2022, Enspiral is now broadly non-hierarchical in terms of decision-making structures.
-Anyone within the network can engage in processes that determine the future direction of Enspiral, how it operates, how its funds are spent, suggest amendments to agreements, and so on (see also ‘[Decisions happen through due process... sometimes](newcomers.md#decisions-happen-through-due-process-sometimes)’).
+Anyone within the network can engage in processes that determine the future direction of Enspiral, how it operates, how its funds are spent, suggest amendments to agreements, and so on (see also ‘[Decisions happen through due process](newcomers.md#decisions-happen-through-due-process)’).

 However, not all opinions and perspectives have equal weight within these processes.